Mother is playing with her little baby on the bed, baby is just getting teeth in

 Simple Activities to Do At Home to Boost Infant Development

-Your baby’s brain grows faster from birth to five years old than any other time in their life.
-Each day they are discovering how the world works, understanding both verbal and nonverbal communication, learning both fine motor and gross motor skills, how their bodies work, and how they relate to others around them.
+Your baby’s brain grows faster from birth to five years old than at any other time in their life.
+Each day, they are discovering how the world works, understanding both verbal and nonverbal communication, learning both fine motor and gross motor skills, how their bodies work, and how they relate to others around them.
 As parents, we want to create a nurturing environment that can help encourage learning and make the baby feel safe and loved.
 Here are some tips to help boost your baby’s brain power.

 Talk Baby Talk to Help Your Baby Learn